TCBC Member Ride Statistics FAQ

 A: Use your correct member number.
 Write this number and your first and last name clearly on the ride sheet.
-This saves time for the ride entry volunteers and helps you get your miles tracked accurately.
+This saves time for the ride leader or ride entry volunteers and helps you get your miles tracked accurately.

 A: The posted miles can vary from your own records for a number of reasons.
 The leader may have turned in a slightly different value than what your odometer showed for the ride.
 Sometimes people forget to sign in on the ride sheet.
 On rides where there are multiple distances, the leader may have to estimate what mileage you rode if you did not fill that out or tell them after the ride.
 On some occasions a rider's name and/or number may not be legible on the signup sheet.
 TCBC mileage calculations are compiled by volunteers and every effort is made to have them as accurate as possible.
 However, they may vary from your personal records.
 Regardless, the final annual numbers reported by the RideStats System will stand as your official TCBC mileage for the year.

 A: Only miles ridden while a member in good standing will be recorded.
 Miles ridden under a lapsed/expired membership are not recorded and will not be retroactively researched and amended.
-This is a service for members and members should make an effort to keep their membership active.
+Ride statistics is a benefit for TCBC members and we encourage members to keep their membership active.

 A: Go to Manage My Membership Otherwise you can email and request your number be looked up for you.

 A: You can view this information by going to Manage My Membership.
 In summary, though, your start date is the date you sign up and your end date is 365 days later.
-In the past we adjusted end-dates to be the 30th of the month.
-That practice is no longer occurring.
 Note that you will only be insured on club rides during the period of time your membership is active.
 In addition, members whose memberships lapse may not have their mileage recorded.